 EV vs ICE: Energy storing

-So, in terms of onboard energy, my MDX has some nine times that of my Model Y. Gasoline has a significantly higher energy density than the current battery technology, pound per pound.
+So, regarding onboard energy, my MDX has nine times that of my Model Y. Gasoline has a significantly higher energy density than the current battery technology, pound per pound.

 EV vs ICE: Energy spending and the Model Y’s real range

-One thing is for sure: you won't get these numbers in real life unless you drive around 60 miles or slower at all times.
-None of us do that on a freeway.
+One thing is for sure: you won't get these numbers in real-life driving unless you drive by yourself, hauling nothing at around 60 miles or slower at all times.
+None of us do that, not on a freeway.

-So on my MDX, I often got about 15 miles per gallon or 25 percent less in terms of real-world efficiency.
-But considering the car has 18 gallons, I could still go as far as 270 miles on a full tank.
+So on my MDX, I often got about 15 miles per gallon or 25 percent less in real-world efficiency.
+But considering the car has 18 gallons, I could still go as far as 300 miles on a full tank.

-Similarly, the Model Y also loses its efficiency progressively at higher speeds, but at a much more acute rate considering the amount of energy it can carry — it has only two gallons of gas.
+The Model Y also loses its efficiency progressively at higher speeds, but at a much more acute rate considering the amount of energy it can carry -- it has only two gallons of gas.

-I knew I could likely get more than that most of the time, but it's always good to underestimate the car’s range.
+Though I could likely get farther than those most of the time, it's always better to underestimate the cars' range than the other way around.

-But generally, in terms of range, an ICE car is clearly, hands down, superior to any EV right now.
-And that's specifically true considering this last piece of the range anxiety puzzle:
+But generally, in terms of range, an ICE car is, hands down, superior to any EV right now.
+And that's especially true when considering this last piece of the range anxiety puzzle: the refilling.